 User A should be able to perform any operation in the system, including creating identifiers.

-User B shouldn’t be able to create identifiers, but will administer permissions for identifiers.
+User B shouldn’t be able to create identifiers, but will administer permissions for some identifiers.

-User C is a non-administrator with permissions to read and write all identifier values.
+User C is a non-administrator with permissions to read and write all (non-administrator) identifier values.

-User D is a non-administrator with permissions to read all values, but no permission to write.
+User D is a non-administrator with permissions to read all (non-administrator) values, but no permission to write.

 User E, F, G are non-administrators with permissions to read URL values only.
 No permissions to write.